photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Reporting

 We encourage all community members to resolve problems on their own whenever possible.
-Instances of abusive, harassing, or otherwise unacceptable behavior [may be reported](https://photoprism.app/contact) to us.
+Instances of disrespectful, abusive, harassing, or otherwise unacceptable behavior [may be reported](https://photoprism.app/contact) to us.

 ## Enforcement